biodash/biodash.github.io/content/codeclub/04_ggplot2/index.md

 <div class="puzzle">

 Often plotting the data allows us to identify outliers, which may be data-entry errors, or genuinely extreme data.
 Using the `joined_data` set, plot adult body mass against longevity.
 Identify extreme data points at the high end of both scales.
-How can we identify what these points represent.
+How can we identify what these points represent?

 <details>
 <summary>
 Hints (click here)
 </summary>
-<br> Examine the plot to find an appropriate threshold value, and filter the data using that value.
-How many data points are there?
+Examine the plot to find an appropriate threshold value, and filter the data using that value.
+How many data points are there passing that threshold?
 What species are represented by these data points?
 How many weights are reported?
 Why is the plot misleading here? <br>
 </details>
 <details>
 <summary>